me176c-dev/android_device_asus_K013/README.md

     ```

 ### Additional patches
+**Note:** This section will be updated for LineageOS 16.0 when the first "stable" build is released.

 The ROM distributed on XDA comes with additional patches not present in LineageOS or the me176c-dev repositories.
 These are applied manually before the ROM build is started.